 If you have any questions about the above, please contact the Hospice and ask for the Manager of the Day.

-To provide a seamless service for patients across hospital, community and hospice boundaries, our staff link very closely with specialist nurses in hospital and community, allied health professionals, social workers, spiritual leaders and bereavement support workers.
+On the In-Patient Unit, our dedicated team provide end-of-life care and can also assist with symptom management.
+The medical and nursing staff are experienced in palliative medicine and are supported by a range of other hospice professionals, which provides a seamless service for patients across hospital, community and hospice boundaries.
+Our staff link very closely with specialist nurses in hospitals and the community, allied health professionals, social workers, spiritual leaders and bereavement support workers.
 This multi-disciplinary approach allows the palliative care team to address the physical, emotional, spiritual and social concerns that arise with advanced illness.

-Following admission, patients are assessed and individual plans of care are developed through discussion with the patient, their relative and carers.
+Following admission, patients are assessed and individual care plans are developed through discussion with the patient, their relatives and carers.
 During the course of the patient's stay at the Hospice this plan of care is regularly assessed and altered in response to the patient’s individual needs.

 Discharge planning meetings are held for all patients from the Oldham borough prior to their discharge.
 These meetings are attended by the relevant health care professionals together with the patient and their relatives or carers.
-This enables that the appropriate care package can be put into place prior to the patient's discharge home or to an alternative place of care.
+This means that an appropriate care package can be put into place prior to the patient's discharge to home or to an alternative place of care.
 This ensures the discharge is safe and well supported.

 Comprehensive channels of communication are in place to ensure a seamless service between hospital, hospice and community.

-For general enquires or to arrange a visit to see our facilities please contact Adele Doherty, Clinical Matron on 0161 624 2727 or fill in the form below.
+For general enquires or to arrange a visit to see our facilities please contact our Director of Clinical Services, Adele Doherty, on 0161 624 2727 or complete the form below.